Russia aims new air strikes at Black Sea coastal targets - NewsBreak

 “Russian forces made marginal gains south of Bakhmut but are unlikely to be able to effectively leverage these advances to take full control of Bakhmut itself,” the Institute for the Study of War said.

-“We must be prepared for this war — which Russia is conducting with absolute brutality, and is conducting in a way that no one else would — to last months,” Baerbock said during a visit to Prague.
+“We must be prepared for this war – which Russia is conducting with absolute brutality, and is conducting in a way that no-one else would – to last months,” Ms Baerbock said during a visit to Prague.

 Comments / 0